thomasthaddeus/Tokenizer/docs/classes.md

-To update your HTML to use Bootstrap 5 and align with its class structure, you need to include the Bootstrap 5 CSS in your `<head>` section and possibly adjust the class names used in your HTML to match Bootstrap's styling conventions.

 1. **Include Bootstrap 5 CSS:**
    Replace your custom CSS link with Bootstrap's CSS if you want to fully use Bootstrap styles, or add it additionally if you want to use both.